LeviSchuck/lmdvvyd/report.md

 ##Server
 There is a singleton **Server Manager** which is manages configuration, start up, shut down.
 This manager is what the embedded application, or standalone executable uses.

-The Server Manager controls the number of available workers, backend engine, and the communication settings.
+The Server Manager controls the number of available workers, back-end engine, and the communication settings.
-Inprocess communication will always be available, interprocess and network communication is something that must be explicitly enabled.
+In-process communication will always be available, interprocess and network communication is something that must be explicitly enabled.

 The ZeroMQ sockets can bind to multiple methods I believe, so the distinction between which is not known nor important to the server.

 Most of the design has been purposefully made to be asynchronous, the events can be sent out through a publication-subscribe pattern.
 Listening to events will be similar, the clients push messages out, expecting that the context will deliver them and the server process them.

-###Backend
+###Back-end
-The backend engine inherits an interface which is used by workers and embedded applications.
+The back-end engine inherits an interface which is used by workers and embedded applications.
 A parameter at startup is given by name which selects the engine to use.

 An initial naïve approach will be implemented using locks. **Poco Foundation** provides read-write locks which are adequate for this.